Vibrant. Subtle. Harmonious.

 Gamblin Radiants work together as a system of accent colors, enabling artists to easily and predictably punch-up the color and intensity in their paintings.
 When used in mixtures, the Radiants allow painters to warm-up or cool-down colors without darkening them.
 Radiants can also neutralize colors into more nuanced mixtures.

-Gamblin Radiant Colors are composed of eight intense tints – mixtures of pure color and white, at Value 7 on the Munsell System.
-In this page, we share how the Radiant Colors came to be and we showcase how painters utilize Radiant Colors in their work.
+Gamblin Radiant Colors are composed of ten intense tints – mixtures of pure color and white, at or close to a Value 7 on the Munsell System.

 Development: a Radiant collaboration